opf/openproject/docs/installation-and-operations/operation/backing-up/README.md

 ## Docker-based installation

-If you are using docker-compose, then the data volumes are managed by Docker and you should have a look at https://docs.docker.com/storage/volumes/ for instructions on how to backup.
+If you are using docker-compose, then the data volumes are managed by Docker and you should have a look at the [official Docker documentation](https://docs.docker.com/storage/volumes/) for instructions on how to backup.

 If you are using the all-in-one container, then you can simply backup any local volumes that you chose to bind-mount with the `-v` option when launching the container.
 For instance if you launched the container with: